graarh/rpc-php-framework-gearman/README.md

 Example of usage
 ----------------

-You can also look at the Examples directory.
+Currently, you can check tests for example of usage.
+Later on you can also look at the Examples directory.

 Roadmap
 -------